hypervel/hypervel.org/docs/docs/notifications.md

 ### Previewing Mail Notifications

 When designing a mail notification template, it is convenient to quickly preview the rendered mail message in your browser like a typical Blade template.
-For this reason, Laravel Hyperf allows you to return any mail message generated by a mail notification directly from a route closure or controller.
+For this reason, Hypervel allows you to return any mail message generated by a mail notification directly from a route closure or controller.
 When a `MailMessage` is returned, it will be rendered and displayed in the browser, allowing you to quickly preview its design without needing to send it to an actual email address:

 ```php
 use App\Models\Invoice;